 11. Balhungie Berry Farm, Angus

-From 1 May 2021, head along to Balhungie Berry Farm in Monifieth where you can buy berries fresh from the fields on the day they’re picked.
+Head along to Balhungie Berry Farm just outside of Monifieth where you can buy berries fresh from the fields on the day they’re picked, in the summer months.
 Tuck into drinks, snacks, cakes and ice creams and enjoy them outside on the old tennis court.
-Visit the Balhungie Berry Drive Through where the berries are still as delicious as ever.
-Opening times are currently; Friday, Saturday and Sunday, 10 – 5.30 pm (until further notice).

 12. Briarlands Farm, Stirling